bjorkstromm/martinbjorkstrom.com/input/posts/2018-11-29-creating-a-language-server.md

 LSP is a protocol originally developed by Microsoft for Visual Studio Code, which has evolved into an open standard that is supported by a wide range of editors and IDE's, including Visual Studio, Visual Studio Code, Eclipse, Atom, vim and emacs.
 The specification can be found on [GitHub](https://github.com/Microsoft/language-server-protocol) and through the [official LSP website](https://microsoft.github.io/language-server-protocol/specification).
 Visual Studio Code docs include a sample on [how to create a language server](https://code.visualstudio.com/docs/extensions/example-language-server) using Node.js®.
 But if you, like me, shouldn't be trusted with JavaScript, I have good news for you.
 In the rest of this blog post I'll walk you through the process of creating a Language Server supporting LSP using C# and .NET Core.

 ## Language Server Implementation
 In this sample, we are going to create a Language Server for `*.csproj` which enables autocomplete for `<PackageReference>` elements.
 We are going to focus on integrating it with Visual Studio Code, but since LSP is supported by a wide range of IDE´s and editors, the effort for integrating it with any other editor should be minimal.
-To create a Language Server using .NET, we are going to use [OmniSharp.Extensions.LanguageServer](https://www.nuget.org/packages/OmniSharp.Extensions.LanguageServer/), which is a C# implementation of the LSP, maintained by the [OmniSharp](http://www.omnisharp.net/) team.
+To create a Language Server using .NET, we are going to use [OmniSharp.Extensions.LanguageServer](https://www.nuget.org/packages/OmniSharp.Extensions.LanguageServer/), which is a C# implementation of the LSP, authored by [David Driscoll](https://github.com/david-driscoll) member of the [OmniSharp](http://www.omnisharp.net/) team.

 For parsing XML, we are going to use [Kirill Osenkov's XmlParser](https://github.com/KirillOsenkov/XmlParser).
 You may think that using `XmlReader` or `LINQ to XML` would be sufficient, this is however not true.
 The first and most important rule of implementing a Language Server, is that you'll need an error tolerant parser as most of the time the code in the editor is incomplete and syntactically incorrect.
 Microsoft left some valuable notes [here](https://github.com/Microsoft/tolerant-php-parser/blob/master/docs/HowItWorks.md) when they created the tolerant PHP parser, which currently backs PHP support in Visual Studio Code.
 Again, don't parse the files yourself (unless you know what you are doing), use a proper parser to get an Abstract Syntax Tree (AST).

-The full sample which we'll create in the rest of this blog post is available on Github at [https://github.com/mholo65/lsp-example/tree/blog-post](https://github.com/mholo65/lsp-example/tree/blog-post).
+The full sample which we'll create in the rest of this blog post is available on GitHub at [https://github.com/mholo65/lsp-example/tree/blog-post](https://github.com/mholo65/lsp-example/tree/blog-post).

 ### Creating the server
 First, well start of by creating a new .NET Core console application.